JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 t = shift_taylor(0.0) # Independent variable `t`
 ```

+!!! warning
-Note that the information about the maximum order considered is displayed
+    The information about the maximum order considered is displayed using a big-𝒪 notation.
-using a big-𝒪 notation.
-The convention followed when different orders are
+    The convention followed when different orders are combined, or when certain functions
+    are used that in a way reduce the order (like [`differentiate`](@ref)) is to be consistent
-combined is consistent with the mathematics and the big-𝒪 notation, that is,
+    with the mathematics and the big-𝒪 notation, i.e., to propagate the lowest order.

-to propagate the lowest order.
-In some cases, it is desirable to not display
-the big-𝒪 notation.
-The function [`displayBigO`](@ref) allows to
+In some cases, it is desirable to not display the big-𝒪 notation.
+The function [`displayBigO`](@ref)
-control whether it is displayed or not.
+allows to control whether it is displayed or not.
 ```@repl userguide
 displayBigO(false) # turn-off displaying big O notation t